333P/LINEAR: Observational history

 When discovered on 4 November 2007, the comet had an apparent magnitude of 18.5–19 and was asteroidal in appearance.
 It was given the provisional designation '.
 During the next apparition, it was recovered by the iTelescope Observatory, in Siding Spring, Australia, on 18 November 2015, when it had an apparent magnitude of around 20, and on 1 January 2016 by the SONEAR observatory.
 A small tail was observed and thus it was recategorised as a comet.
 It brightened rapidly and reached a magnitude of 12.6 on 28 March 2016.
 During the 2024 apparition, the comet approached Earth at a distance of 0.55 AU and brightened up to a magnitude of 10.7 in early December.
+The Sampurnanand Telescope in Nainital, India observed the comet three times between December 2024 and March 2025, obtaining photopolarimetric measurements alongside C/2023 H5 (Lemmon).

+The comet received its official numerical designation (333P) alongside 91 other periodic comets on January 2017.